-that involves acquiring, testing, and installing multiple patch
+systems management that involves acquiring, testing, and installing multiple

-to an administered computer system.
-Patch management tasks include: maintaining current knowledge of available patches, deciding what patches are appropriate for particular systems, ensuring that patches are installed properly, testing systems after installation, and documenting all associated procedures, such as specific configurations
+patches (code changes) to an administered computer system.
+Patch management tasks include: maintaining current knowledge of available patches, deciding what patches are appropriate for particular systems, ensuring that patches are installed properly, testing systems after installation, and documenting all associated procedures, such as specific

 Like its real world counterpart, a patch is a "make-do" fix rather than an elegant solution.
 Patches are sometimes ineffective, and can sometimes cause more problems than they fix.
 Patch management experts, such as Mark Allen, CTO of Gibraltar Software, suggest that system administrators take simple steps to avoid problems, such as performing backups and testing patches on non-critical systems prior to installations.